WTF do I Eat while Racing?

 Eat a solid meal within 2 hrs of finishing your race.
 Make sure to eat more carbohydrates than normal along with some veggies as you’ve probably been neglecting your veg intake all day to keep fiber low.
 Typically, races have burritos or burrito bowls available which truly are a great post race meal.
 If you’re going to be drinking alcohol, make sure to stay on top of your hydration:)

-The hard part about racing is you will typically start your first downhill stage around lunch time.
+One hard part of enduro race day nutrition is the timing.
+Your first downhill stage may not start until lunch time.
 For a 10am start time, you will often have a 1-2hr pedal plus wait time which means you’re going to be going full blast around noon.
-This is where preloading your nutrition is key.
+This is where planning your nutrition is key.
 If you play the delay game - delay eating, you will be gassed part way through your first run and develop a caloric deficit that will sap your energy and make it more likely for you to make silly mistakes.
 Remember, low blood sugar will not only contribute to a lack of physical energy but negatively affect mental focus as well!
 Eating small amounts of food consistently throughout the day is the best way to avoid both bonking as well as over eating.

 A few specifics on numbers: